911-Boicu-Monica/apigateway-rate-limit/README.md

     }
 ```

-To consider rates calculated across all the api gateway instances, the data needs to be stored.
+To consider rates calculated across all the api gateway instances, the data used by the rating algorithm needs to be stored in a centralized data store.
 An available [implementation](https://cloud.spring.io/spring-cloud-gateway/reference/html/#the-redis-ratelimiter) is the token bucket algorithm with Redis for storage.

 Steps to integrate redis rate limiting: